🤝 We're excited to announce our partnership with $11.8bn RIA Merit!

 For many people, the major take away is that the annual gift exemption is increasing to $19,000.
 For those that already have a gifting strategy or plan significant gifts in 2025—such as contributing to tuition or a down payment for a family member—this increase can help with certain tax strategies.

 The other takeaway is the lifetime estate and gift tax exclusion is increasing to $13.99 million for individuals and $27.98 million for married couples, which applies to clients that have high-net worth estates.
-In 2025, this is even more significant because the Tax Cut & Jobs Act (TCJA) is set to sunset at the end of the year.
+In 2025, this is even more significant because the Tax Cuts & Jobs Act (TCJA) is set to sunset at the end of the year.
 Unless Congress extends the provisions in the TCJA, the estate and gift tax exclusion will return to pre-2018 numbers—adjusted for inflation, it would likely be at just under $7 million for individuals.

 That’s why it’s for critical for financial advisors to review these 2025 numbers alongside your clients’ plans to understand if there is any impact or opportunities for new estate tax strategies next year.